The Gulf War started when Iraq's President Saddam Hussein ordered his troops to invade oil-rich Kuwait on 2 August 1990.

 His action was immediately condemned by the UN and sanctions were imposed on Iraq to pressure them into withdrawing.

-Four days later, sanctions were imposed on Iraq, and the following day President George H W Bush ordered the commencement of Operation Desert Shield.
+US President George H W Bush ordered the build-up of forces in the region under Operation Desert Shield.

 The coalition against Iraq was made up of 39 countries: Afghanistan, Argentina, Australia, Bahrain, Bangladesh, Belgium, Canada, Czechoslovakia, Denmark, Egypt, France, Germany, Greece, Honduras, Hungary, Italy, Kuwait, Morocco, the Netherlands, New Zealand, Niger, Norway, Oman, Pakistan, Poland, Portugal, Qatar, Saudi Arabia, Senegal, Sierra Leone, Singapore, South Korea, Spain, Sweden, Syria, Turkey, the UK, US, and UAE.

 In all, 670,000 troops were supplied by 28 of these countries.

 The US contributed the most in the way of resources, deploying 470,000 personnel.

 Operation Granby was the name of the UK's Gulf War operations.